-It can be observed from Figure~\ref{fig2} that when $\gamma\in[10,1000]$, KSFIQR selects the variable set $\{1,2,3\}$.
-In this regime, it includes all important variables in $S^*$ and screens out all variables in $G$, and it even excludes all remaining variables in $[12]\backslash(S^*\cup G)$.
-The results corresponding to $\gamma=0$ reduce to the pooled smoothed quantile regression, which selects all variables and thus further highlights the importance of incorporating the penalty term.
-When $\gamma>1000$, KSFIQR tends to select $\{3,10\}$ rather than $\{1,2,3\}$, which illustrates the necessity of including the smoothed quantile loss in the objective function, since the smoothed quantile loss becomes negligible when $\gamma$ is sufficiently large.
-Nevertheless, the results indicate that the estimator is stable over a relatively wide range of $\gamma$, suggesting that the method is not overly sensitive to the specific choice of the parameter $\gamma$.
+It can be observed from Figure~\ref{fig2} that when $\gamma\in[10,1000]$, KS-IQR precisely recovers the support set $\{1,2,3\}$.
+In this regime, it includes all variables indexed by $S^*$ and screens out all endogenous variables indexed by $G$, while completely eliminating the exogenous variables indexed by $[12]\setminus(S^*\cup G)$.
+Setting $\gamma=0$ reduces the method to pooled smoothed quantile regression that which selects all variables, further highlighting the importance of incorporating the penalty term.
+When $\gamma>1000$, KS-IQR tends to select $\{3,10\}$ rather than $\{1,2,3\}$, illustrating the necessity of including the smoothed quantile loss in the objective function, as it becomes negligible when $\gamma$ is sufficiently large.
+Nevertheless, the results suggest that the estimator is stable over a relatively wide range of $\gamma$, suggesting that the method is not overly sensitive to the choice of $\gamma$.

 To assess the set of endogenous variables, we consider the following model.